ConGibbs10/DulogInteractions/README.md

 are located in the barns, so we use these data as proxy for whether a bird is in the barn.
 There is imprecision in the clocks, so these files are combined using a fuzzy join on year, node, and meeting time.
-We deem a bird in the barn at the time of their meeting if their meeting time is within `time_eps` of any log corresponding to the bird in the in the range data.
+We deem a bird in the barn at the time of their meeting if they were registered by the base station in the in range data within `time_eps` (inclusive, either before or after) seconds of their meeting time.
 For example, suppose an epsilon of 2 is provided.
 If bird
 ![A](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;A "A")
 met bird
 ![B](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;B "B")